How to Tell if Someone is Stalking You On Instagram

 Think someone is stalking you on Instagram?
 Think someone might have a secret crush on you and is following you online?
 Want to know if someone is taking a little too much interest in what you do on social media?

-Unfortunately, your options are limited for finding out if someone is constantly viewing your profile on Instagram.
-There isn’t a lot of feedback from the network as to what’s going on, who viewed what, or when someone viewed your profile.
+Unfortunately, your options are limited for finding out if someone is constantly viewing your Instagram profile.
+There isn’t much feedback from the social network about what’s going on, who viewed what, or when someone views your profile.
 Your only option is Instagram Stories which, like its Snapchat progenitor, tells you who viewed it.

 Instagram Stories: The Only Way to Know Who’s Watching

-Instagram Stories are a copy of Snapchat Stories and work in almost exactly the same way.
-You create a post, set it as a Story, it is public for 24 hours, then it disappears.
+Instagram Stories are essentially a copy of Snapchat Stories, and they work in almost the same way.
+You create a post, set it as a Story, and then it becomes public for 24 hours before it disappears.

-Instagram Stories are the only way to find out WHO is engaging in your content.
-Instagram Analytics will tell professional account owners how many people watched, but they don’t disclose the account that’s viewing your posts.
-So, there is one workaround method that we’ve come up with for snuffing out your Stalker.
+Instagram Stories are the only way to find out who is engaging with your content.
+Instagram Analytics tells professional account owners how many people watched, but they don’t disclose the account viewing your posts.
+So, there is one workaround method that we’ve come up with for snuffing out your stalker.

-When you post an Instagram Story, you have the option to hide your Story from others.
-This is different from the ‘Close Friends’ list that alerts the user you’re only sharing it with certain people.
+When you post an Instagram Story, you have the option to hide it from others.
+This situation is different from the “Close Friends” list that alerts users that you’ve shared it with certain people.

-Aside from showing you who has viewed your Instagram Story, there is no other way within the app to tell what’s going on.
+Aside from showing who has viewed your Instagram Story, there is no other way to tell what’s happening within the app.
 Snapchat offers a lot more information on who is doing what, but Instagram does not.

-So if nobody leaves a comment or engages with you in another way, you’re in the dark.
+So, if nobody leaves a comment or engages with you in another way, you’re in the dark, or are you?

-There are a lot of third-party applications, browser extensions, and websites that make the promise to show you who is viewing your profile.
-Many of these do not work while some others require access to your private information for nefarious purposes.
+There are a lot of third-party applications, browser extensions, and websites that promise to show you who is viewing your profile.
+Many of these do not work, while others require access to your private information for nefarious purposes.

 Although there may be some legitimate resources out there, users should beware of the dangers of using such a service.
 Read the reviews and do your research on the developer before signing up for anything.